Sudan | Landmark Trial Of Extremism

 Pray for continued safety as more believers continue to gather together.
 Pray their fellowship will be fruitful.

-Stay updated with the latest news from the persecuted church.
+Stay updated with the latest prayer requests from the persecuted church.